 Pure OCD Mental Compulsions

-Compulsions are defined as repetitive behaviors used to try to neutralize, investigate, counteract, or get rid of obsessions.4 Compulsions are what an individual does in response to these thoughts.
-With Pure O, most rituals are mental and not able to be outwardly observed by others.
+OCD compulsions are defined as repetitive behaviors used to try to neutralize, investigate, counteract, or get rid of obsessions.4 Compulsions are what an individual does in response to these thoughts.
+With pure O, most rituals are mental and not able to be outwardly observed by others.

 Compulsions (both visible and invisible to others) are often exhausting and frustrating for the individual engaging in them.
 They may want to get out the door for an important appointment, but feel as though they can’t until a ritual is completed.
 The problem with compulsions is that they reinforce the idea that you cannot tolerate the discomfort or anxiety you’re experiencing.